kemingy/ventu/README.md

 * backend service using [falcon](falcon.readthedocs.io/) supports both JSON and [msgpack](https://msgpack.org/)
 * dynamic batching with [batching](https://github.com/kemingy/batching) using Unix Domain Socket
     * errors in one request won't affect others in the same batch
+    * load balancing
 * support all the runtime
 * health check
+* monitoring metrics (Prometheus)
+    * if you have multiple workers, remember to setup `prometheus_multiproc_dir` environment variable to a directory
 * inference warm-up

 ## How to use